-Yuyuan Garden is the perfect embodiment of Chinese architectural style.
+Yuyuan, or Yu Garden, is the perfect embodiment of Chinese architectural style.
 This classical garden located in the center of Shanghai, the landscape landscaping design precision, planning emphasis on feng shui with an asymmetrical design and landscaping elements used interchangeably.
-The park has pavilions, bridges and many secluded trails, which, all adds up to making the area another of the must visit places in Shanghai.
+The park has pavilions, bridges and many secluded trails, which, all adds up to making the area another of the must-visit places in Shanghai.

 Getting There: Take Metro Line 10 to Yuyuan Station.
 Exit 1.